pipinstallshan/google-maps-crawl/README.md

 Welcome to GoogleScrape, your Python-based companion for automating the extraction of place details from Google Maps using the mighty Selenium.
 Dive into the world of effortless data gathering with this powerful repository!

 # How It Works 🚀
 Curious minds, behold the magic!
-Witness the seamless operation of the crawler in action: Working of the Crawler <br/>
+Witness the seamless operation of the crawler in action

+# Working of the Crawler <br/>

 https://github.com/pipinstallshan/google-maps-crawl/assets/96914475/36c53d96-a8ef-4515-ab6a-0518bd861e48

 # Sample JSON Object 📋